-What can you do to make sure your walking workout is more intense than a mid-day stroll?
+If weight loss or toning is your goal, keep in mind that you want to make your walking session a workout—that means it should be challenging and at a moderately hard intensity level.
+What can you do to make sure your treadmill walking workout is more intense than a midday stroll?
 “Keep your hands moving as though you were outside.
 You don’t want to hold on to the rails,” says Cunningham.
-“To make it more difficult, add incline or increase the pace.”
-You will start to feel a good burn once the intensity starts ramping up.
-Want to try it?
-“The Walking Challenge” on Aaptiv is a great workout for steep inclines.
+“To make it more difficult, add an incline, or increase the pace.”
+You will start to feel a good burn once the intensity begins ramping up.

 If walking workouts have been part of your routine for a while or you’re more inclined to lift weights, walking can be a springboard for bigger goals and a complement to your current routine.

-To get started, log on to the Aaptiv app and try the “Aerobic Speed Walk” in Aaptiv’s walking section.
+To get started, log on to the Aaptiv app and try the Aerobic Speed Walk in Aaptiv’s walking section.

-Walking is also good for our mental health, it “reduces anxiety, depression, and negative mood and improves self-esteem and cognitive function.”
-If you’re looking to focus on your mental wellbeing, try Aaptiv’s meditation walking workouts such as “Mindful Outdoor Walk”.
+Walking is also good for our mental health—it “reduces anxiety, depression, and negative mood, and improves self-esteem and cognitive function,” says Cunningham.
+If you’re looking to focus on your mental well-being, try one of Aaptiv’s meditation walking workouts, such as “Mindful Outdoor Walk”.